 - A maximum of 8 tuition units (i.e., 8 standard courses) can be transferred from post-baccalaureate work.

 - Choose a thesis advisor no later than end of first semester.

 - Must attend Ethics Training Course in first year (and fifth year if still at Brown).

 - Academic and research progress of first year reviewed by Graduate Program Committee.

 - Attend departmental seminars and give at least one seminar per year in the mandatory, BIOL 2230/40 student seminar course.

-- Prior to start of semester 5, pass Qualifying Examination.
+- By July 31st, prior to start of semester 5, pass Qualifying Examination.
 (Submit written part at least 2 weeks prior to Exam).

 - Annual meeting and progress report to Thesis Advisory Committee.

 - Submit to Thesis Committee the final version of the thesis (approved by advisor) at least 2 weeks prior to defense.